huangbowen521/octopress-syncPost/README.md

 **Please note:**

-1. Check the image url in your post, to fix the image url issue.

-2. Some website require you enable MetaWeblog features in the dashboard. (ect. [cnblogs])
+1. Some website require you enable MetaWeblog features in the dashboard. (ect. [cnblogs])

 ## How to keep same styling